lerish830-arch/natikfem/README.md

 not much for a techstack but thats all i needed for this project

-CHNGES IVE MADE = background switch with fade every 15 seconds
+CHNGES IVE MADE = background switch with fade every 15 seconds ai usage - ive written down everything myself but in the end some major issue happened regarding the pacing of my game and i used ai to fix that
                   shield which gives u one extra life enemies and bullets
                   diffrent assets(background and obstacles)